dexie/dexie-website/docs/Table/Table.hook('updating').md

 ### Return Value

-If you do not want to change any modification, dont return any value (return undefined).
+If you do not want to change any modification, don't return any value (return undefined).
 If you want to add additional modifications or change any of the modifications in the given _modifications_ argument, you should return another object containing the additional or overridden modifications to make.

 ### To Unsubscribe